Acanthus Journal of

 A chronicle of beauty, memory, and the meaningful objects that shape our interiors.

-Here, we go beyond surface and style.
-The Acanthus Home Journal is where we explore the deeper stories—of forgotten materials, inherited forms, and the quiet transformation of antiques into modern companions.
-It’s a space where history is not preserved under glass, but brought forward into daily life.
+Here, we move beyond surface and style.
+The Acanthus Journal is where forgotten materials, inherited forms, and storied antiques are given voice — transformed into modern companions with quiet intentionality.
+History is not preserved under glass, but carried forward into daily life.

-You’ll find essays on the poetry of patina, the significance of upholstery choices, and why provenance matters in a world oversaturated with the new.
-We speak to interior designers, collectors, architects, and aesthetes—those who understand that exceptional design is not just about how a room looks, but how it remembers.
+Within these pages, you’ll find essays on the poetry of patina, the language of upholstery, and the resonance of provenance in a world oversaturated with the new.
+We write for interior designers, collectors, architects, and aesthetes — those who understand that true luxury lies not only in how a room looks, but in what it remembers.

-Our journal offers inspiration for those curating layered spaces: rooms where a single 19th-century chair can anchor the narrative, or a reupholstered settee can bridge generations.
-Through behind-the-scenes looks at our restoration work, deep dives into antique history, and features on how to work with storied pieces, we hope to spark not just ideas—but connection.
+Our Journal offers inspiration for those curating layered spaces: where a single 19th-century chair can anchor a narrative, or a reupholstered settee can bridge generations.
+Through behind-the-scenes restoration, explorations of antique history, and meditations on how to live with storied pieces, we seek to spark not only ideas but connection.

 This is not a lifestyle blog.
 It is a design archive.
 A resource.
 A love letter to the enduring relevance of craftsmanship and the quiet luxury of things that last.

-If Acanthus Home is the atelier, then the Journal is its sketchbook—offering insight into our process, our principles, and the timeless objects we’re privileged to bring back to life.
+If Acanthus Home is the atelier, then the Journal is its sketchbook — an open archive of our process, our principles, and the timeless objects we are privileged to bring back to life.

 The Quiet Ritual of Living With Inherited Heirlooms